okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-api-integration/main/index.md

 ---
 title: Build an API service integration
-excerpt: Learn how to build and register an API service integration to the Okta Integration Network.
+excerpt: Learn how to build, test, and register an API service integration to the Okta Integration Network.
 layout: Guides
 ---

 <ApiLifecycle access="ea" /><!--For both Classic and Identity Engine-->

-This guide explains how to build and submit an API service integration to the Okta Integration Network (OIN) for review and publishing.
+This guide explains how to build, test, and submit an API service integration to the Okta Integration Network (OIN) for review and publishing.

 ---

 **Learning outcomes**

-* Learn how to build an API service integration that can be published in the OIN.
+* Learn how to build, test, and submit an API service integration that can be published in the OIN.

 **What you need**

 * [Okta Developer Edition organization](https://developer.okta.com/signup)
-   > **Note:** The API Service Integration is a [Self-service Early Access (EA)](/docs/concepts/feature-lifecycle-management/#self-service-features) feature.
+   > **Note:** The API Service Integration is a [Self-service Early Access (EA)](/docs/reference/releases-at-okta/#early-access-ea) feature.
 Enable this feature in your org to obtain the API service integration capability.
 * A service app that needs to access Okta APIs for your customer

 **Sample code**